 This is a pretty low budget B-movie, so it’s understandable that some of the effects look less than impressive.
 It uses a lot of green screen, which can’t be accomplished with much money.

-I didn’t mind the acting, but the special effects were a little lame.
 I would have liked to see some more advanced work, like the kind of camera movements and stuntwork that you’d expect in a movie with a budget that was bigger than a thous.